-The full name for a hyper is hyperglycaemia.
-This happens when your blood glucose levels are too high – usually above 7mmol/l before a meal and above 8.5mmol/l two hours after a meal.
+Hyperglycaemia, or a hyper, can happen when your blood glucose (sugar) levels are too high – usually above 7mmol/l before a meal and above 8.5mmol/l two hours after a meal.

-- are stressed
+- you're stressed

-- are unwell from an infection
+- you're unwell from an infection

-- have over-treated a hypo.
+- you have over-treated a hypo

 - passing more urine than normal, especially at night